-This project engages the public and youth directly collecting data on sharks in the wild and human interactions.
+This volunteer project engages the public and youth directly collecting data on sharks in the wild and human interactions.
 Shark Watch takes science to the field observing and collecting data using the iNaturalist App.
 Initiated in 2009 through a grant from the California Coastal Conservancy, we also take under-served youth to the Bay and on the Bay introducing them to sharks, rays and Bay ecosystems.

 Learn About Sharks with Shark Stewards

 Our Shark Watch Program includes school programs, public events and in the field data collection on sharks and rays through our iNaturalist platform.
-Shark Watch inspires youth ambassadors to collect data on shark observations, log the information onto our web site or Shark Watch App and share the word about sharks and rays in marine ecosystems.
+Shark Watch inspires youth ambassadors to collect data on shark observations, log the information onto our web site or using the iNaturalist App and share the word about sharks and rays in marine ecosystems.
 Our Shark Watch education program partners with select public schools teaching youth about Bay ecosystems including the important role sharks and rays play, including hands on activities on the water or on the Bayshore.
 Private groups can be arranged.